esp-rs/book/src/tooling/visual-studio-code.md

 # Visual Studio Code

-One of the more common development environments is Microsoft's [Visual Studio Code][vscode] text editor along with the [Rust Analyzer][rust-analyzer] extension.
+One of the more common development environments is Microsoft's [Visual Studio Code][vscode] text editor along with the [Rust Analyzer][rust-analyzer], also known as RA, extension.

 Visual Studio Code is an open-source and cross-platform graphical text editor with a rich ecosystem of extensions.
 The [Rust Analyzer extension][rust-analyzer-extension] provides an implementation of the [Language Server Protocol][language-server-protocol] for Rust and additionally includes features like autocompletion, go-to definition, and more.

 Visual Studio Code can be installed via most popular package managers, and installers are available on the official website.
 The [Rust Analyzer extension][rust-analyzer-extension] can be installed in Visual Studio Code via the built-in extension manager.

-Alongside Rust Analyzer (RA), there are other extensions that might be very helpful:
+Alongside Rust Analyzer there are other extensions that might be very helpful:

 - [Even Better TOML][even-better-toml] for editing TOML-based configuration files
 - [crates][crates] to help manage Rust dependencies